Toyota Ractis

 The Toyota Ractis (Japanese: トヨタ・ラクティス, Toyota Rakutisu) is a mini MPV produced by Japanese automaker Toyota.
 It is a five-seater mini MPV based on the Vitz.
 "Ractis" is derived from "Run", "Activity" and "Space".

 In New Zealand and parts of Europe it was rebadged as the Verso-S.

 First generation (XP100; 2005)

 The first generation Ractis was initially only sold in Japan, and was available at Toyopet Store dealerships.
-A minor change was released on December 20, 2007 with new headlights and tail lights.
+A minor change was released on December 20, 2007, with new headlights and tail lights.
 Sales in Hong Kong started from October 2009.
 Available in both 1.3-litre and 1.5-litre engines.

+This Mini-MPV features a CVT-i (Continuously Variable Transmission-intelligent) transmission that's more fuel efficient, more comfortable and assures a smoother driving experience.
+It also features electronic controls which simulate fixed gear ratios while accelerating.